-Dr McEwen previously worked as a Career Development Fellow at the MRC Clinical Sciences Centre, part of the Institute of Clinical Science at Imperial College London.
-Her research investigated the molecular characteristics of pluripotency, comparing two growth conditions as a model for investigating transcriptional and epigenetic processes of pluripotency.
-She holds a PhD in stem cell epigenetics from the University of Cambridge, focused on epigenetic regulation of genomic imprinting.
-Dr McEwen’s expertise in gene dosage and regulation is applied to understanding the molecular mechanisms of disease.
-See the research and publications section for further details of current work.
+Dr McEwen previously held a post-doctoral position at the MRC Clinical Sciences Centre, part of the Institute of Clinical Sciences at Imperial College London.
+Her research investigated the molecular characteristics of pluripotency and identified epigenetic states now used as a benchmark for naïve human pluripotent stem cells.
+Kirsten holds a PhD from the University of Cambridge where she identified regulatory signatures of allele-specific gene expression.
+Dr McEwen’s expertise in gene regulation and computational methods is applied towards understanding the functions and mechanisms of heterogeneity in health and disease.

 Amouroux R, McEwen KR, Hajkova P, Current technological advances in mapping new DNA modifications, Drug Discovery Today: Disease Models, Vol:12, ISSN:1740-6757, Pages:15-26

 et al., 2011, Postnatal loss of Dlk1 imprinting in stem cells and niche astrocytes regulates neurogenesis, Nature, Vol:475, ISSN:0028-0836, Pages:381-U136

 et al., 2013, The impact of culture on epigenetic properties of pluripotent stem cells and pre-implantation embryos, Biochemical Society Transactions, Vol:41, ISSN:0300-5127, Pages:711-719

 McEwen KR, Ferguson-Smith AC, 2010, Distinguishing epigenetic marks of developmental and imprinting regulation., Epigenetics & Chromatin, Vol:3, ISSN:1756-8935